noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

       // { propName?: type }
       // { propName!: type }

-    // as one/more from a set of types const x: number | string = 'hello';
+    // union types: as one/more from a set of types const x: number | string = 'hello';
+      const literalType: 'sucess' | 'warnning' = 'success';

     // variables and types
       const x: number = 42;